adrianm192168/DShield-SIEM-Suricata/README.md

 I have created a script that pulls the pcap from the honeypot using scp > appends ".pcap" to daemonlogger files > Runs suricata in offline mode against pcaps > then moves the eve.json file to /var/log/suricata for filebeat to process

-pull_pcap.sh:
+pull_pcap.sh: \
-	Customizable fields to match your setup directories:
+	Customizable fields to match your setup directories: \
-	> sshkey private key path
+	> sshkey private key path \
-	> cloud/local hostname, IP, and path to pcap files
+	> cloud/local honeypot hostname, IP, and path to pcap files \
-	> directory to pcap files on local host
+	> directory to pcap files on local host \
-	> path to bpf on local host (So Suricata will not bloat logs with your sensor IP responses)
+	> path to bpf on local host (So Suricata will not bloat logs with your sensor IP responses) \
-	> path to suricata log directory "/var/log/suricata" by default
+	> path to suricata log directory "/var/log/suricata" by default \

 Create a cron job to run this daily

 	sudo vi /etc/cron.d/pull_pcap

+ 	# Runs pull_pcap.sh at 0000 UTC daily and writes output to /tmp/pull_pcap_output.txt
 	0 0 * * * root /usr/bin/bash <path to pull_pcap.sh> > /tmp/pull_pcap_output.txt

 Note: The DShield Honeypot will have a daily reboot time that depends on what time it was initially launched.
 This can cause complications if you're trying to pull pcaps and it reboots.
 Plan accordingly.